Batganga/LNATS/README.md

 By supporting their knowledge with newsletters, multimedia content presentations and formal publications, Libra News and Talks gives a new look to the age of open banking and public markets with direct access to the latest innovations in fintech and Cryptocurrencies.

-Libra News and Talks opertaions have been active since September 2019 on the following social media accounts (Twitter).
+Libra News and Talks opertaions have been active since September 2019 with the following social media accounts (Twitter).

 1: @LibraNewsnTalks (https://twitter.com/LibraNewsnTalks)